Critters that Fool All Year Around

 There are several color variations of the warty frogfish but the most frequently seen in Lembeh is predominantly yellow with reddish brown patches and numerous knob-like warts all over the body.
-This frogfish is nobody’s fool and it knows that if it sits among algae, sponges or soft corals its camouflage will be most effective.
+These critters are nobody’s fool and it knows that if it sits among algae, sponges or soft corals its camouflage will be most effective.
 The warty camouflage not only keeps this species of frogfish safe predators but also keeps it hidden from unsuspecting pray that that are enticed to within striking distance by its lure – more fool them!

-These are just 5 of the many rare and unusual critters that reside in the Lembeh Strait which has been at the center of many modern marine life discoveries since diving began here.
-We are extremely proud to have what is known as the “best muck diving in the world” and many of Indonesia’s most famous dive sites which we enjoy from the comfort of our beautiful dive resort.
+These are just 5 of the many rare and unusual critters that fool all year round while residing in the Lembeh Strait which has been at the center of many modern marine life discoveries since diving began to take place here.
+We are extremely proud to have what is known as the “best muck diving in the world” and many of Indonesia’s most famous dive sites which we enjoy from the comfort of our beautiful Lembeh Resort.

 If you’d like to join us and experience the warm hospitality of North Sulawesi and the exceptional service of Lembeh Resort contact us for more information and to make your booking: firstname.lastname@example.org